Velainu Vandhutta Vellaikaaran: Production

-Ezhil signed on Vishnu to portray the lead role in the film during June 2015 and held discussions with Keerthy Suresh and Taapsee Pannu about portraying the lead female role, though neither of the pair signed on.
+S. Ezhil signed on Vishnu to portray the lead role in the film during June 2015 and held discussions with Keerthy Suresh and Taapsee Pannu about portraying the lead female role, though neither of the pair signed on.
 Nikki Galrani later accepted to work on the film and production began during August 2015.
-A song was shot in Chennai during September 2015, while scenes featuring Galrani as a police officer were also shot across the city.

-Towards the end of the film's shoot, Nikki Galrani suffered a hairline fracture to her right hand during a stunt sequence.
-The film was finally titled in late December 2015 as Velainu Vandhutta Vellaikaaran.
+In late December, towards the end of filming, Galrani suffered a hairline fracture to her right hand during a karate chop sequence.
+By the end of the month, the title was revealed as Velainu Vandhutta Vellaikaaran.
+Ezhil said the title was a reference to a Tamil proverb about the apparent devotion of Englishmen towards their work.